mbarkhau/lib3to6/README.md

    environment, while developers increasingly move to using python 3.

-   Additionally, lib3to6 is not just for compatability with python 2.7, it also allows you to use new features like f"" strings and variable annotations, while still maintaining compatability with older versions of python 3.
+   Additionally, lib3to6 is not just for compatibility with python 2.7, it also allows you to use new features like f"" strings and variable annotations, while still maintaining compatibility with older versions of python 3.

  - Q: Why not `lib3to2`?
  - A: I can't honestly say much about `lib3to2`.
 It seems to not